chimera-linux/cports/Packaging.md

 their host values, as `BUILD_CC`, `BUILD_LD` and so on.
 This is to ensure that project build systems can utilize both host and target toolchains where appropriate.

+Tool flags have a bit more elaborate handling.
+Similarly to tools they are also exported into the environment by their names, including for the host profile with the `BUILD_` prefix.
+However, the actual values are composed of multiple parts, which are generally the following:

+1) Any hardening flags for the tool as defined by current `hardening` of the template, possibly extended or overridden by the `hardening` argument.
+2) The flags as defined in either the current build profile or `target`.
+3) Bootstrapping or cross-compiling flags.
+4) The flags as defined in your template, if any.
+5) Any extra flags from `extra_flags`.
+6) Debug flags as corresponding to the tool according to the current debug level (default or template-specified), if building with debug.

+Not all of the above may apply to all tool types, but it tends to apply to compilers.
+Any differences will be noted in here, if needed.

 There are many more variables that are implicitly exported into the environment, but those are documented elsewhere.